 #2.
 Short or Long Term?

-#1: Your Style, Short Term Project:
+#1: Your Style, Short-Term Project

-#2: Your Style, Long Term Project:
+#2: Your Style, Long-Term Project

-If you're looking to really dig in, spend a season or more working largely on one route, and can be ok with the repeated failure, then this is for you.
+If you're looking to really dig in, spend a season or more working largely on one route, and can be ok with repeated failure, then this is for you.
 Don't be afraid to shoot for a full number grade over your most difficult onsight.
-If you believe yourself to be an uncommonly good onsight climber, maybe only go 3 letter grades.
+If you believe yourself to be an uncommonly good onsight climber, maybe only go three letter grades up.
 It's likely that much of the climbing on the new project will be at your onsight level, with a few cruxes sprinkled in.
 Only spend up to 2/3 of your climbing days focused on the project.
 Be sure to take some days off to get some quick sends in on other styles, or you risk stagnating on everything except your project.

-#3: Your Anti-Style, Short Term Project:
+#3: Your Anti-Style, Short-Term Project

-#4: Your Anti-Style, Long Term Project:
+#4: Your Anti-Style, Long-Term Project

 Probably the least common type of "mega-proj", simply because the frustration is hard to accept.
-By definition, you're going to have to aim 3 or 4 letter grades over your best onsight of the style.
+By definition, you're going to have to aim three or four letter grades over your best onsight of the style.
 Tread carefully, as you're walking a thin line.
 On one side of this line lies the gains you can make from strengthening a weak link.
-On the other side is the fact that too much time spent on weaknesses means that you'll be slipping in the things you're good at.
+On the other side is the fact that too much time spent on weaknesses means that you'll be slipping backwards in the things you're good at.
 Again, be sure to spend maybe 1/3 of your climbing time on other routes.
 It'll keep you strong all around, rather than just for this project.